margaretmf/margaretmf.github.io/creativewriting.md

 ## The Collective ##
 We are all one of the same.
 We are all made with the same blood.
-We all have faces with two eyes, a noise, a mouth, and a smile or a frown.
+We all have faces with two eyes, two ears, a noise, a mouth, and a smile or a frown.
 We all have two arms, two hands, two legs, and two feet.
 We all have hearts with interests, passions, a way of viewing and perceiving the world.
 There exist many of us humans like there exist many leaves on a tree, many trees in the forest, many flowers in the field, many berries in a patch, and many homes in a city.